 A formal dining room at the back of the house and the smaller breakfast room had views of the lake.
 The second floor was accessible by front and back stairways.
 An elevator ran from the basement to the second floor.
 Five suites on the second floor, with four facing the lake, had their bath or a sitting room or both.
 The third floor with three smaller bedrooms and a shared bathroom was for the servants.

 The home was furnished with 15th and 16th-Century Italian furniture.
 Robert’s mother bought the antique pieces in Europe for her Paris apartment.
 Certain walls were scaled to the exact size of the heirloom tapestries they were to accommodate.

 Katherine White Merkel Reswick, acquired the home on August 2, 1966.

 Harry L. Jackson, a former Lubrizol executive, acquired the home on December 26, 1969.

 E. Mandell deWindt, CEO of Eaton Corp, acquired the home on February 14, 1973.
-The home became a base for Eaton’s international social activities.
+The house became a base for Eaton’s international social activities.

 Edward F. Crawford, dba Francis Park LLC, acquired the home on February 28, 2013.

 Park Ohio Industries Inc. acquired the home on December 18, 2014.
-Edward F. Crawford was board chairman of Park Ohio Industries.
+Edward Crawford was a board chairman of Park Ohio Industries.